Test Track: Ride

-After riders board the sim-cars and the seat belts are fastened, the car that they designed will undergo four different tests: capability, efficiency, responsiveness, and power.
+Once the gates open, designers board the sim-cars and fasten their seat belts; they will be checked and dispatched by a Test Track technician.
+Afterwards, designers' cars take them through the digital testing environment of the Sim-Track.
+Along the way, designers will find out how their design choices directly affect their Chevrolet Custom Concept Vehicle's performance numbers by undergoing four different tests: capability, efficiency, responsiveness and power.

-In the capability test, the car first connects to OnStar, then accelerates past a rain projection and skids out of control.
+In the capability test, the car first connects to OnStar, while passing a snowflake on the left which is composed of World of Motion logos, then accelerates past a rain projection and skids out of control.
 Next, the continuing path disappears and the sim-car turns around to speed up again.
 A short time later, the sim-car makes a sharp left turn as a lightning bolt strikes.
-The car then passes by a futuristic city.
+The car then passes by a futuristic city, which is an unintentional reference to CenterCore, an amazing city of the future from World of Motion.
 Following the capability test, the results of which car designs scored the best in the test are displayed.

 The sim-car then begins the efficiency test.
 In the first part, the sim-cars are scanned for "optimum eco-efficiency".
 The second test performs an aero-dynamic test on the vehicle.
 Finally, "hyper-spectrum imaging" takes place.
-On the screen, guests can spot a WED Performance text inscribed on one of the tires, in honor of W.E.D., Walter Elias Disney’s initials and the original name of Walt Disney Imagineering, the division of the company that built theme parks.
+On either sides of the walls, designers can spot a WED Performance text inscribed on one of the tires, in honor of W.E.D., Walter Elias Disney's initials and the original name of Walt Disney Imagineering, the division of the company that built theme parks.
 There are numerous websites, along with a Hidden Mickey that is difficult to find.
-Again, after the test is complete, the best scores are displayed.
+Just like the capability test, after the efficiency test is complete, the best scores are displayed.